Axway/flowmanager/README.md

 4. Edit docker compose with new image name
 5. docker-compose up (this will start the containers and the update will be done)

-## Conecting to Api Catalog

-In order to connect to Api Catalog please register the keys generated with the script found in **./scripts** folder or custom ones into Api Catalog and get the Client ID which you must enter into docker-compose under the `FM_APIC_CLIENTID` environment variable.

 #### Using a custom MongoDB